Our core areas of genetic research and innovation

 Central nervous system

-CNS genetic disorders can be some of the most complex diseases, since many develop later in life.
-Our scientists and research teams are collaborating with the world’s leading neuroscientists and medical professionals on CNS disorders such as Huntington’s disease, Friedreich ataxia and Parkinson’s disease.
+CNS genetic disorders can be some of the most complex diseases, and many develop later in life.
+Our scientists and research teams are collaborating with the world’s leading neuroscientists and medical professionals on CNS disorders such as Friedreich ataxia and Parkinson’s disease.

 Cardiovascular conditions

-Genetics can significantly influence the cardiovascular system, since just a single mutation can determine the likelihood of developing various forms of heart disease including arrhythmia, congenital heart disease, cardiomyopathy, and high blood cholesterol.
-We are currently advancing a gene therapy approach for congestive heart failure.
+Genetics can significantly influence the cardiovascular system.
+Mutations can determine the likelihood of developing various forms of heart disease including arrhythmia, congenital heart disease, cardiomyopathy, and high cholesterol.
+We are currently investigating a gene therapy approach for congestive heart failure.

 Respiratory conditions

-Cystic fibrosis, is an inherited genetic condition affecting tens of thousands of patients in the U.S. Many respiratory conditions are a result of environmental factors such as smoking, trauma, or respiratory distress.
+Cystic fibrosis, is an inherited genetic condition affecting tens of thousands of patients in the U.S. Environmental factors such as smoking, air pollution, and occupational exposures can contribute to respiratory conditions.
 There are genes that influence susceptibility to conditions such as asthma or chronic obstructive pulmonary disease (COPD).
-We continue to research answers to cystic fibrosis and other respiratory conditions.
+We continue to seek possible treatment options to investigate cystic fibrosis and other respiratory conditions.

 Acquired conditions